Sheridan station (RTD): Station layout

-The station is connected to Sheridan Boulevard by a pair of elevators and stairs on either side of the roadway, and each with stops for RTD Bus routes.
-Sheridan station has an 800 space park and ride garage located alongside Sheridan Boulevard, south of the station and across Lakewood Gulch.
+The station is connected to Sheridan Boulevard by a pair of elevators and stairs on either side of the road, though both are located adjacent to the eastbound platform.
+From the stairs and elevators, passengers must cross the eastbound tracks to access the westbound platform.
+Bus connections can be found on either side of Sheridan Boulevard.
+The station also has an 800 space park and ride garage located on the west side of Sheridan Boulevard, south of the station and across Lakewood Gulch.

+Sloan's Lake is located five blocks north of the station along Sheridan Boulevard, making this the closest station to its namesake park and neighborhood.